ypapax/quiz/README.md

 Fork this repo, add your solution and documentation on how to compile and run your solution.
 Please send us a link to your repo.

+Obviously, we are looking for a fresh solution, not based on others' code.